 Shows the percentage of interactions marked as resolved in the selected period.
 Displays 0% when no qualifying conversations exist.

-Use to: Track end-to-end resolution effectiveness, measure impact of process improvements, and set benchmarks.
+Use this to: Track end-to-end resolution effectiveness, measure impact of process improvements, and set benchmarks.

 Sentiment Distribution

-Use to: Understand overall customer, track sentiment shifts over time, and compare topic-level experience trends.
+Use this to: Understand overall customer, track sentiment shifts over time, and compare topic-level experience trends.

 Customer Churn Monitor

-Shows churn risk in a pie chart, comparing the churn percentage with total calls and escalations.
+Displays churn risk in a pie chart, comparing the churn percentage with total calls and escalations.
+Hover over a section to see its value; select a section to view related calls.

 | Category | Color | Description |